-Lower Platte River Consortium
+Drought Contingency Plan (Lower Platte River Drought Consortium)

 The NRD is a key stakeholder in the Lower Platte River Consortium, which is made up of the Lower Platte South NRD, Lower Platte North NRD, Papio-Missouri River NRD, Omaha Metropolitan Utilities District, City of Lincoln Water System, and NeDNR.
 The Consortium was developed to search for ways to sustain public water supplies in the basin.
 The consortium contracted HDR Engineering, Inc., to develop tools and alternatives, evaluations and documentation of drought mitigation plans to enhance water supplies in the lower Platte River.
 The Consortium worked together to develop a Drought Contingency Plan, approved in December 2019, with the overall goal of sustaining public water supplies in the basin.
 The plan lists potential drought mitigation measures and drought monitoring techniques for the Consortium to evaluate and, potentially, adopt and implement.
+The plan was last amended in 2024.